lilianamolloy/background-gradient-generator/README.md

 ![background-gradient-generator](assets/background-gradient1.png)

-When two new colour are selected the css code is diplayed below (as highlighted in gthe below screenshot):
+When two new colour are selected the css code is diplayed below (as highlighted in the below screenshot):
 ![background-gradient-generator](assets/background-gradient2.png)